-On the advice of the Actuary to the Society, the Board reduced the rate of Apportionment to £2.00 per unit of sickness cover in respect of pre-2013 memberships and in respect of New Holloway memberships, effected since 2013, 4.5% of premiums paid during the year.
+On the advice of the Actuary to the Society, the Board maintained the rate of Apportionment to £2.00 per unit of sickness cover in respect of pre-2013 memberships and in respect of New Holloway memberships, effected since 2013, 4.5% of premiums paid during the year.
 The Apportionment for pre-2013 commuted members was maintained at £18.00 per unit of non-sickness cover.
 The Apportionment rate for commuted members who joined after 2012 was set at 100% of premiums paid during the year.

-The rate of Bonus was maintained at 2.5% for balances below £5,000 and 2.75% for balances of £5,000 and above.
-Terminal Bonus had also been held at the 2020 level of 10% for members who retired or commuted their membership during the year and for those who will do so during 2022.
-Once again, when compared to what is available as a deposit rate return in the market, this demonstrated the additional value of Society membership to Holloway members.
+The rate of Bonus was increased to 2.75% for balances below £5,000 and 3% for balances of £5,000 and above.
+Terminal Bonus has also been held at the 2021 level of 10% for members who retired or commuted their membership during the year and for those who will do so during 2023.

+This demonstrated the additional value of Society membership and is a key focus of the Board in implementing its strategy to the benefit of Holloway members.